Asier Polo: Biography

-Polo was born in Bilbao, Spain where he studied at the Conservatory of Music with Professor Elisa Pascu.
-In 1987-89, he won first prizes in cello and chamber music at the National Young Musicians Competition.
+Polo was born in Bilbao where he studied at the Conservatory of Music with Elisa Pascu.
+In 1987–1989, he won first prizes in cello and chamber music at the National Young Musicians Competition.
 Later, he studied at the Reina Sofía School of Music, and with Maria Kliegel at the Hochschule fur Musik in Cologne and with Ivan Monighetti at the Basel Academy of Music.
 Polo has participated in master classes with Natalia Gutman and Mstislav Rostropovich.
 During his studies in Cologne and Madrid, he also studied chamber music with the Amadeus Quartet and members of Quartetto Italiano.
 Since then, he has appeared as soloist and in recitals in Europe, Asia and America.
 He has performed with Maria Kliegel and the late Alfredo Kraus, who, during his last years, invited Polo to appear as soloist in his concerts at Covent Garden in London and Maggio Musicale in Florence, Tonhalle in Zurich, and the Musikverein in Vienna.